abitofhelp/servicelib/model/README.md

 - **Type Safety**: Ensures type compatibility when copying fields
 - **Comprehensive Support**: Handles various types including pointers, structs, slices, and maps

 ## Installation

 ```bash
 go get github.com/abitofhelp/servicelib/model
 ```

 ## Quick Start

-See the [Field Copying example](../examples/model/field_copying_example.go) for a complete, runnable example of how to use the Model module.
+See the [Field Copying example](../EXAMPLES/model/field_copying_example.go) for a complete, runnable example of how to use the Model module.

+## Configuration

+See the [Configuration example](../EXAMPLES/model/configuration_example.go) for a complete, runnable example of how to configure the model.

 ## API Documentation